🎯Getting Started

 Most crucial learning goals

 We want our trainees to be able to work in a tech company in Denmark.
-Technical skills are important, but just as much is an understanding of what the job of a web-developer looks like.
-Collaboration, teamwork, an inquisitive mindset and asking tons of questions are crucial "interpersonal skills" that we want to encourage over and over.
-Relating what you explain in class to your daily tasks at work is also always super useful.
+Technical skills are important, but just as much is an understanding of what a real tech job looks like.
+Collaboration, teamwork, an inquisitive mindset and asking tons of questions are crucial interpersonal skills that we want to encourage over and over.
+Relating what you explain in the sessions to your daily tasks at work is also always super useful.

 Slack

 Our Slack workplace is the main communication tool we use.
-The workspace has channels for every team of learners, the main goal here is that we support trainees with questions/their assignments during the week.
-If you are not invited to Slack yet: Ask our staff to add you 👨💻
+The workspace has channels for every team of trainees.
+The main goal here is that we support trainees with questions/their assignments during the week.
+If you are not invited to Slack yet: Ask a staff member to add you 👨💻.

 FAQ